 A stocks and shares ISA could be a great place to start.
 It’s a simple, easy-to-use investment product that can help you understand more about the stock market and how investments work over time.

 “The right option will depend on personal circumstance, but we see a real need for a simple investment product.
-That’s why we’re launching a low-cost and simple Stocks and Shares ISA to bring more choice to savers who are aware that their savings are being impacted by inflation and low interest rates, but they don’t know what to do about it,” says Emma.
+That’s why we’ve launched a low-cost and simple Stocks and Shares ISA to bring more choice to savers who are aware that their savings are being impacted by inflation and low interest rates, but they don’t know what to do about it,” says Lorna.

 Like any investment, your ISA’s value could fall as well as rise and isn’t guaranteed.
 You may get back less than you invest, especially over a shorter period of time.